IgniteUI/igniteui-docfx/en/components/themes/sass/typography.md

 - `$font-family` - The global font family to be used by the application.
 - `$type-scale` - The default type scale to be used by the application.

-To use the typography styles, include the `typography` mixin anywhere after the `core` mixin and before the `theme` mixin.
+To use the typography styles, include the `typography` mixin anywhere after the `core`.
 Let's take advantage of the type scale `$my-type-scale` we defined above and make it the default type scale.

 ```scss
 @include typography(